 Contributions to be received after one year are discounted at a rate commensurate with the risk involved.
 Amortization of the discount is recorded as additional contribution revenue and used in accordance with donor-imposed restrictions, if any, on the contributions.
-Allowance is made for uncollectible contributions based upon management's judgment and analysis of the creditworthiness of the donors, past collection experience and other relevant factors.
+An allowance is made for uncollectible contributions based upon management's judgment of potential defaults and analysis of the creditworthiness of the donors, past collection experience and other relevant factors including the type of contribution and the nature of the fundraising activities.
+At December 31, 2022 and 2021, contributions receivable was \$35,240 and \$55,512, respectively.